healthfinch/policies/systems_access_policy.md

 Access to healthfinch systems and application is limited for all users, including but not limited to workforce members, volunteers, business associates, contracted providers, consultants, and any other entity, is allowable only on a minimum necessary basis.
 All users are responsible for reporting an incident of unauthorized user or access of the organization’s information systems.
 These safeguards have been established to address the HIPAA Security regulations including the following:

-## Applicable Standards from the HITRUST Common Security Framework

-* 01.d - User Password Management
-* 01.f - Password Use
-* 01.r - Password Management System
-* 01.a - Access Control Policy
-* 01.b - User Registration
-* 01.h - Clear Desk and Clear Screen Policy
-* 01.j - User Authentication for External Connections
-* 01.q - User Identification and Authentication
-* 01.v - Information Access Restriction
-* 02.i - Removal of Access Rights
-* 06.e - Prevention of Misuse of Information Assets

-## Applicable Standards from the HIPAA Security Rule

-* 164.308a4iiC Access Establishment and Modification
-* 164.308a3iiB Workforce Clearance Procedures
-* 164.308a4iiB Access Authorization
-* 164.312d Person or Entity Authentication
-* 164.312a2i Unique User Identification
-* 164.308a5iiD Password Management
-* 164.312a2iii Automatic Logoff
-* 164.310b Workstation Use
-* 164.310c Workstation Security
-* 164.308a3iiC Termination Procedures

 ## Access Establishment and Modification